Cords Cords Cords Cords

 • API Management

 API Management enables a company to create, run, secure, manage, and analyze all APIs and microservices using a single platform.
-APIs can access any application or data source either in the cloud or behind the firewall, any time.
+APIs can access any application or data source, either in the cloud or behind the firewall, at any time.

-Oracle NetSuite is a popular cloud ERP used for accounting and financial tasks.
-But to get the most out of NetSuite, companies need it to connect to other applications and data sources – sales, marketing, logistics, procurement, and more.
-Integration is the key to creating an end-to-end 360-degree view of your customers.
+To get the most out of any ERP system, companies need to connect it to other applications and data sources – sales, marketing, logistics, procurement, and more.
+Integration is the key to creating an end-to-end, 360-degree view of your customers.
+Automate business processes and accelerate operations with ERP integration.

 1 CX Trends Challenges Innovations, August 2020 Market Study, CCW.
 August 2020.